epfl-lasa/surgeon_recording/usage.md

 #### RealSense

-Plug the RealSense to the computer (preferrably directly to the computer instead of going through the hub), start the Windows Camera app and check the image is correctly displayed.
+Plug the RealSense to the computer (preferably directly to the computer instead of going through the hub), start the Windows Camera app and check the image is correctly displayed.
 For the stereo or the motion module, check with *Intel RealSense Viewer*.
 Close the apps after checking.